postmanlabs/raml1-to-postman/README.md

 ### Convert

-Convert function sanitizes the inputs, overrides options with the default ones if not provided and return the code snippet in the desired format.
+Convert function converts the raml string into a postman collection.

 It requires 1 mandatory parameter: